discretlib/doc/content/learn/access_rights/room.md

 }
 ```

-The following query will retrieve the appointements:
+The following query will retrieve the appointments:
 ```js
 query {
     res: cal.Calendar(